jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/differentiators/index.md

 banner: differentiators-bg
 ---

-We’re an Ethical Hacking and Pentesting company offering services to identify cybersecurity vulnerabilities.
-In the following table, we outline what differentiates us from our competitors:
+We're an Ethical Hacking and Pentesting company offering services to identify cybersecurity vulnerabilities.
+In the following table,
+we outline what differentiates us from our competitors:

 <div class="tc">